U.N. Security Council to vote on Syria observers on Friday

 But Fawzi urged movement on the other points of Annan's plan, including the withdrawal of Syrian armed forces from populated areas, a condition that Syria was supposed to meet in the 48 hours leading up to the ceasefire deadline.

-"We are worried about the operational deployment of heavy armour in population centres.
+"We are worried about the operational deployment of heavy armor in population centers.
 They don't belong there.
 They didn't belong there in the first place and they don't belong there now."

 "We are thankful that there's no heavy shelling that the number of casualties are dropping, that the number of refugees crossing the border are also dropping."